 Why Gluten Free?

-I became interested in gluten-free baking when I realized I had a few friends who either suffer from celiac disease or have a low tolerance for gluten.
-This means they aren’t able to enjoy my biscotti.
-That lead to a lot of research on how to exchange all-purpose flour for a gluten-free version.
+I became interested in gluten-free baking when I realized I had a family, friends, and colleagues who either suffer from celiac disease or have a low tolerance for gluten.
+This means they aren’t able to enjoy my biscotti, which lead to a lot of research on how to exchange all-purpose flour for a gluten-free version.

 Baking gluten-free presents a challenge.
 Without gluten as a binding agent, the chances of the cookies breaking and crumbling increases.
 Despite some early failed attempts, I persisted, thanks to ample encouragement from my friends, who are always on the hunt for high-quality, good-tasting gluten-free treats.
 I had a handle on the flavor profiles, but the real challenge with gluten-free biscotti is the texture.